T o w e r k o p : G E N E R A L I N F O R M A T I O N

 The Towerkop mountain area is the property of the Mountain Club of South Africa and private individuals.
 You need prior access permission from the MCSA's convenor of these properties, Mr Jan Viljoen.
 Please contact him with your details (dates, group size, group leader, etc.) at firstname.lastname@example.org or Whatsapp to 083 698 2973.

-Parking and the trail's start is on the farm of Mr La Grange Volschenk and he also needs to be informed of your group size, number of vehicles and dates of your trip.
-Please call him on 028 5512 037 or 083 378 1040.
-No ablutions or drinking water exists at the parking area – please fill water bottles beforehand (±3lt per person).
+Parking and the trail's start is on the farm of Mr La Grange Volschenk.
+Please contact him on 028 5512 037 or 083 378 1040 to obtain permission and make arrangements.
+(Alternatively his son, Mr Jan Volschenk: 083 500 6851).
+No ablutions or drinking water exists at the parking area.
 Parking is allowed only at the parking sign, DO NOT drive your vehicle up to the old clay house as in former years.
-Please refer to the GPS route, maps and photo's below in order to guide you, especially if it is your first visit.
+Please refer to the GPS route, maps and photo's below as guidance, especially if it is your first visit.